MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Remote_Jobs.md

 ### Start a remote job that returns the results to the local computer (AsJob)

-To start a background job on a remote computer that returns the command results to the local computer, use the **AsJob** parameter of a cmdlet such as the `Invoke-Command` cmdlet.
+To start a job on a remote computer that returns the command results to the local computer, use the **AsJob** parameter of a cmdlet such as the `Invoke-Command` cmdlet.

 When you use the **AsJob** parameter, the job object is actually created on the